suffolklibraries/lgc/content/collections/events/tryal-workshop-06-02.md

 id: b8a755bd-49ae-4a0e-859a-be8b673a2455
 published: false
 blueprint: events
-title: 'Bloom Festival - Arts and Crafts (Duplicated)'
+title: 'A Tryal of Witches - Poetry and Art Project'
 event_categories:
   - theatre-and-performance
   - family-friendly